rablivkaur/Report-of-Induction-Program-2025/README.md

 ---

  *Overall*, the day was inspiring and educative.
 It placed a strong focus on discipline, self-improvement, and availing oneself of the academic experience at GNDEC.

+---

+##  Day 7 (7 August 2025)

+## Session by Dr. Parminder Singh (Dean – Student Welfare)

+Dr. Parminder Singh spoke to the students and advised them on how to make the best of the next four years.
+He told us to:

+- ✅ *Enjoy our life* as well as work on our *purpose for coming to college*
+- Practice *time management*
+- *Identify your limitations and weaknesses*
+- Work on *overcoming your weaknesses*

+He also acquainted us with some helpful facilities and college portals:

+### Major GNDEC Portals:
+- *exam.gndec.ac.in* → Exam-related information
+- *guru.gndec.ac.in* → Attendance-related information
+- *academics.gndec.ac.in* → Academic information
+- *mail.gndec.ac.in* → GNDEC Mail

+## Scholarships & Introduction Round

+- We were also informed about the various *scholarships available* for students.
+- There was an *introduction session* where every student introduced himself.

+## Digital Marketing Club (DMC)

+### Speaker: *Dr. Amit Khanna*

+Dr. Amit Khanna spoke about the *Digital Marketing Club (DMC)*:

+- The DMC handles all GNDEC social media content.
+- Students were urged to *attend workshops* to enhance and *develop their skills*.

+### DMC Provides Training In:
+- SEO (Search Engine Optimization)
+- Social Media Marketing
+- Content Marketing
+- Email Marketing

+➡ These courses assist students in specializing in their *areas of interest*.

+Moreover, students were asked to look into the *Digital Marketing course on NPTEL*.

+## Session by Dr. Randhir Singh

+Dr. Randhir Singh presented a brief session on:

+- *Examination Rules*
+- *Academic Rules*

+✅ *Conclusion*:
+The day was filled with valuable information regarding making the most out of college years, accessing online portals, activities of clubs, and policies in the institution.

+---